Bai1026/PBC_Final_Project/test/myproject/README.md

 - `python manage.py runserver` or `python3 manage.py runserver` to start the server
 - type given 'url/login' to the log in page

+- If we change the models.py in login folder
+    - Which means that we change the architecture of the backend
-- If click the log in button and not working
+        - We could see the log of changing in the login/migrations folder
     - `python manage.py makemigrations`
     - `python manage.py migrate`